DigitalEuan/UBP_Repo/Studies/Geometric_UBP_Manual.md

-> Euan, I have gone to great lengths to make this as full and proper as I can, as you asked.
-I hope you enjoy it.

 # UBP Geometric Codex: The Official Manual
 ## Version 1.0 | Author: Manus AI & Euan Craig | Date: Nov 7, 2025